gitmachtl/cardano-signer/README.md

 ### 1. Generate a new Calidus Key with Mnemonics

 If there is not already a Calidus Key, than we have to generate a new one first.
 Its a good idea to directly do this with mnemonics generation, so you can import those mnemonics later on in a LightWallet.
-We can use the standard `--path payment` for this.
+We can use the standard `--path calidus` for this.
 Lets generate ourself a new Calidus key with the name `myCalidusKey`:

 ``` console
 cardano-signer keygen --path calidus \